LaxarJS/shop-demo/docs/tutorials/hello_world.md

 ```

-With this two steps we completed the first simple version of the ArticleBrowserWidget and we can embed it to a page of the application.
+With these two steps we completed the first simple version of the ArticleBrowserWidget and we can embed it to a page of the application.

 **shop_demo/application/pages/page1.json:**
 ```json